wangziqi2013/wangziqi2013.github.io/_posts/2022-07-20-free-atomic.markdown

 is.
 In this case, since uops are drained from the store buffer in-order, the intermediate store uop will block the following unlocking store uop from draining, which further prevents itself from being serviced, as the address is locked in another processor.
+Another case of deadlock occurs when a later load speculates in-between the locking load and the unlocking store.
+The intermediate load uop will be unable to commit, which also blocks the commit of the unlocking store uop, since uops are committed in-order.

+The paper also studies a third scenario introduced by cache line invalidation to enforce inclusion.
+The deadlock mechanism is roughly the same, except that deadlock occurs because one intermediate memory operation on one core causes the lower level cache to evict a block locked in another processor.
+The eviction, however, will be denied since a locked cache block must be retained in the L1 cache until the unlocking store uop drains.
+If this occurs symmetrically on two processors, then deadlock will arise.
+Even worse, since the deadlock can only be detected by the lower level directory, the L1 cache does not even know that the deadlock is formed.